-I have acted in relation to a broad range of issues in the area of international trade for importers and exporters, both in relation to non-EU and EU trade (in particular between Ireland and the UK).
-I have acted for a number of business in the transport sector, which undertake road and marine transport of goods for importers and exporters.
+We have acted in relation to a broad range of issues in the area of international trade for importers and exporters, both in relation to non-EU and EU trade (in particular between Ireland and the UK).
+We have advised manufacturers and distributors in relation to issues arising in domestic and international trade.
+We have acted for businesses in the transport sector, which undertake road and marine transport of goods for importers and exporters.

-My practice as an England and Wales solicitors has brought me into contact with businesses in both Ireland and the United Kingdom which trade with the other jurisdiction as well as trading with continental Europe and outside the European Union.
+Paul McMahon’s practice as an England and Wales solicitors has brought him into contact with businesses in both Ireland and the United Kingdom which trade with the other jurisdiction as well as trading with continental Europe and outside the European Union.

 - drafting and reviewing invoice discounting facilities for lenders and traders

-- contract disputes arising from international sales for both Irish businesses and international suppliers
+- contract disputes arising in international sales for both Irish businesses and international suppliers

 - reviewing letters of credit